ronin-co/blade/packages/blade/README.md

 - **Automatic REST API** (Blade auto-generates a REST API at `/api` for you, for models that you want to expose)
 - **Zero Config Deployments** (Vercel, Cloudflare, containers, and more)

-Blade works most efficiently when using [RONIN](https://ronin.co), which provides globally replicated databases powered by SQLite.
-Blade is and will always be usable with any other data source as well, however you will see performance drawbacks if that datasource isn't equally fast.
+Blade works most efficiently when using SQLite databases provided by [RONIN](https://ronin.co).
+You can also use any other data source, however you will see performance drawbacks if that data source isn't equally fast (if the data isn't replicated).

-The first and currently largest known implementation of Blade is the [RONIN](https://ronin.co) UI, which has been implemented with Blade since its inception.
+The first and currently largest known implementation of Blade is the UI of [RONIN](https://ronin.co), which has been implemented with Blade since its inception.

 ## Considerations